A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Inorganic chemistry deals with the synthesis, structure, bonding, and reactivity of inorganic compounds.
-The main-group elements are those in Groups 1-2, 13-18 of the periodic table.
-They are also known as the s-block, p-block, and d-block elements, respectively.
+The main-group elements are those in Groups 1-2, and 13-18 of the periodic table.
+These are also known as the s-block, p-block elements.
+The d-block elements are considered transition metals and are generally not included in main group discussions.

 Basic Concepts